Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture

-\end{defn} \begin{remark}[Remark 1] Any disjoint-type entire function that is real on the real axis has bounded slope.
+\end{defn} \begin{remark}[Remark 1] Intuitively, the condition says that the total spiralling of the \emph{tracts} of $f$ (i.e., the connected components of the set of points where $f$ is large) is no larger than that of a logarithmic spiral.
+Equivalently, under a logarithmic transformation, each such tract is contained in a fixed sector around the real axis (see Definition~\ref{defn:boundedslopelog}); this is the reason for the terminology ``bounded slope''. \end{remark} \begin{remark}[Remark 2] Any disjoint-type entire function that is real on the real axis has bounded slope.
 So does the counterexample to Eremenko's question constructed in \cite{strahlen}, and, as far as we are aware, any specific example or family of entire functions whose dynamics has been considered in the past.
-Furthermore, suppose that $f$ and $g$ belong to the Eremenko-Lyubich class $\B$ (see below) and that additionally $g$ has bounded slope~-- for example, $g\in\B$ has finite order of growth, or is real on the real axis.
+Furthermore, suppose that $f$ and $g$ belong to the Eremenko--Lyubich class $\B$ (see below) and that additionally $g$ has bounded slope~-- for example, $g\in\B$ has finite order of growth, or is real on the real axis.
 Then $f\circ g$ also has bounded slope~-- regardless of the function-theoretic properties of $f$.
-These are the reasons that we consider the restriction to be rather mild. \end{remark} \begin{remark}[Remark 2] We use ``bounded slope'' in this and the next section mainly for convenience, as it is an established property that is easy to define.
-However, in all results stated here, it can in fact be replaced by a more technical, but far more general condition: having ``{\anguine} tracts'' in the sense of Definition \ref{defn:arcliketracts}. \end{remark}
+For these reasons, the restriction is indeed rather mild. \end{remark} \begin{remark}[Remark 3] We use ``bounded slope'' in this and the next section mainly for convenience, as it is an established property that is easy to define.
+However, in every one of these results, it can be replaced by a more technical, but far more general condition: having ``{\anguine} tracts'' in the sense of Definition \ref{defn:arcliketracts}. \end{remark}